Quick Answer

 A Quiet Cost Surge Businesses Can’t Ignore

-What’s driving this shift isn’t a single headline event, but a convergence of trends: larger jury awards, more aggressive litigation, and a changing regulatory environment.
-While it hasn’t dominated mainstream headlines like interest rates or inflation, liability insurance is quietly reshaping how businesses operate — and how much risk they can afford to take.
-The Insurance Information Institute (Triple-I) has flagged the current environment as one of the most challenging underwriting cycles in over a decade.
+What’s driving this shift is a convergence of trends: larger jury awards, more aggressive litigation, and a changing regulatory environment.
+While it hasn’t dominated mainstream headlines like interest rates or inflation, liability insurance is quietly reshaping how businesses operate, and how much risk they can afford to carry.
+The Insurance Information Institute (Triple-I) has called the current environment one of the most challenging underwriting cycles in over a decade.

 For many companies, the question is no longer whether they need coverage, but whether they can still afford the level of protection they once took for granted.